strgaltdel/Ethos-Intergral-Vario-script/README.md

 for Ethos Tandem Transmitters

 BETA 0.9

 Januar 2024

 Ethos >= 1.5

 ### This is a source script to allow to create an integral vario sensor.

-The script allows you to create a "custom" telemetry sensor that outputs an averaged vario value.
-A so called "integral vario"

 This makes it possible to generate a variometer that provides information averaged over a longer period of time (e.g. 3..4 thermal circles) to determine whether a "long-term" climb can actually be achieved under very weak conditions.